 Health Maintenance Organization (HMO) Plan – In this plan, your Primary Care Provider (PCP) is who you will need to reach out to first.
 The

 Point of Service Plan (POS) Plan – This plan offers a little more flexibility than an HMO if you need to visit a doctor that is not your PCP.
-You are able to visit a doctor without engaging your PCP first, but it may impact your out-of-pocket costs.
+You can visit a doctor without engaging your PCP first, but it may impact your out-of-pocket costs.
 If your PCP makes a referral to a specialist

 provider, they will likely make them to doctors within your network.
-However, if they do not, it is likely you will pay a higher co-pay or coinsurance.
+However, if they do not, you will likely pay a higher co-pay or coinsurance.
 To help minimize costs, always request that the doctor makes the recommendation within your network if available.